-Interview mode x (positivity + interest) = good conversation.
+(positivity + interest) x interview mode = good conversation.

-Obviously, this won’t always work, but 90% of the time it will!
 Your attitude towards others is so important.
 Often the mood you convey is what you get back.
 What you need is enthusiasm, undivided interest and positivity!
+This won’t always work, but 95% of the time it will!

 But I get it, it still feels weird, you are still anxious, and you don’t feel people can like you.
 Even if you have common ground.
-Legitimate feelings, everyone feels that to a certain extent.
+Everyone feels that to a certain extent.
 So have you ever considered that the person you talk to feel like that as well?

 That’s why you should focus on the other.
 Stop thinking about yourself, but help that brother or sister out.
 Make them feel appreciated and special, focus on their comfort, be open and non-judgemental as they talk.
 Imagine how you would feel if someone talked to you like that, you would feel respected and liked right?
 You can give that to others!
 As you do, you will most likely get that back.

 As the conversation progresses a bit, open up yourself.
 Show a little vulnerability by showing who you are.
 That is where people can connect, to the real you.
 Besides you show you trust them, making them trust you.
 Often you can connect best on your truest, quirky thoughts and feelings you have.

-You will see as you get a conversation going, open up and finally connect about something cool, you forgot about your anxiety for a while.
-As the connection just -clicks- you might just be enjoying yourself.
+You will see as you get a conversation going, open up and finally connect about something cool.
+You'll forgot about your anxiety for a while.
+As the connection -clicks-, you might just be enjoying yourself.

 As in the example, the best subjects engage on are emotional subjects.
 There are universal ones, like family, friends, relaxation, music, games, news, books, movies.
-But you can always dig in someone’s personal emotional pool, by asking WHY they like something, WHY they work somewhere, WHY they do what they do.
+But you can always dig in someone’s personal emotional pool, by asking WHY.
+Why they like something, why they work somewhere, why they do what they do.

 But you can also think about it in advance.
 What subjects can you relate to?
 Think about it, do a bit of brainstorming.
 Focus on subjects people feel strongly and positively about and navigate to that.